 - Advocate on behalf of your customer

-- Drive continued value from the product with your customers
+- Drive the delivery of continuous value to your customers

 - Manage account escalations